brimdata/super/book/src/formats/model.md

 exceptions:
 * A named type is ordered after its underlying type.
 * Named types sharing an underlying type are ordered lexicographically by name.

-> While the data model does not include explicit support for schema versioning,
-> named types provide a flexible mechanism to implement versioning
-> on top of the super-structured serialization formats.
-For example, a system
-> could define a naming convention of the form `<type>.<version>`
-> where `<type>` is the type name of a record representing the schema
-> and `<version>` is a decimal string indicating the version of that schema.
-> Since types need only be parsed once per stream
-> in the serialization formats, a super-structured type implementation could
-> efficiently support schema versioning using such a convention.

-### 4. Null Values

-TODO: this isn't right

-All data types have a null representation.
-It is up to an implementation to decide how external data structures map into and out of values with nulls.
-Typically, a null value is either the zero value or, in the case of record fields, an optional field whose value is not present, though these semantics are not explicitly defined by the super data model.